Skip to main content

 Entity Management

-The Python SDK provides full CRUD operations for all OpenMetadata entities:
+The Python SDK facade classes provide common CRUD operations for supported OpenMetadata entities:

 Create or Update Entities